ADC Airlines

 ADC Airlines was a Nigerian airline owned by Aviation Development Company plc and headquartered in Ikeja, Lagos State, Nigeria.
 It operated domestic scheduled services and regional charter flights.
 It had applied to be designated on international routes.
 Its main base was Murtala Mohammed International Airport, Lagos.

 History

 Aviation Development Company plc opened in December 1984.
-In 1990 the company began to set up ADC Airlines, which became operational on 1 January 1991.
+In 1990 the company began to set up ADC Airlines, which became operations on 1 January 1991.
 In 1994 the airline was listed on the Nigerian Stock Exchange.

 Originally it offered domestic services to Calabar, Port Harcourt, Lagos, Abuja and Kaduna and regional services to Monrovia in Liberia, Freetown in Sierra Leone, Conakry in Guinea, Banjul in Gambia and Accra in Ghana.

 In 2000 it was decided to temporarily suspend ADC Airlines operations in order to re-capitalise the company.
 In February 2002 a Boeing 737-200 was acquired and operations restarted to Calabar.
 Since then three further Boeing 737s have joined the fleet.
 The airline is owned by the Aviation Development Company (ADC).